-If Dana Medical Library does not have full text access to the article, a different window will appear that looks like this:
+If Dana Health Sciences Library does not have full text access to the article, a different window will appear that looks like this:

 The library can attempt to get a copy of the article you need through Interlibrary Loan.
-Simply click the Dana Medical Library Interlibary Loan Service link and fill out the form that appears.
+Simply click the Dana Health Sciences Library Interlibary Loan Service link and fill out the form that appears.
 We will contact you when your article is available.

 If you can't get to the full text or if the Interlibrary Loan screen does not appear, please Ask Dana for help.